UVicSubmarine/submarine/README.md

 # submarine
-A Repository of the current Eclipse project
-Currently Includes all files of the project.
+A Repository of the current Submarine project Currently Includes all files of the project.

-Unneeded files can be deleted later.
-Testing
+Information on AVR can be found at https://learn.sparkfun.com/tutorials/pocket-avr-programmer-hookup-guide/all#programming-via-arduino